 What we do with our brains is something that we cannot explain or even simulate.
 The brain is complex in the way it regulates itself and communicates with itself.
 It’s never been done before in history and there are many people against it because of the negative side effects AI can cause for humans.

 As we know, our brain controls everything, including emotions, which makes us what we are.
 We have a sense of consciousness and self-awareness; this gives us an advantage over other beings in terms of conscience and freedom.

 We have free will to make decisions, with an option to choose the way we think, feel and act.
 This means that AI cannot add any new skills or abilities to our thinking, but it can upgrade them.

-The real difference between a human-based AI system and a human-based physical AI system is that the latter can control physical things easily for us and the former can make “us” do so.
+The real difference between a human-based AI system and a human-based physical AI system is that the latter can control physical things easy for us and the former can make “us” do so.

 The progress in neural computing has already made significant progress in recent years.
 This means that our brain can double as a processing unit now, compared to old times when we needed big onboard computers held by racks of wires on our shoulders.

 This means that we can already do some kind of human-to-AI communication.
 For example, voice-based assistants, such as Amazon’s Alexa, vocally respond to human questions and requests.

 As such, with the possibility of plugging a wire into our brain, we can connect it with our own AI for better functionality.